Chevron, Transocean charged in Brazilian oil spill

 In addition to Buck, prosecutors leveled criminal charges against other Chevron and Transocean employees, including five other Americans, five Brazilians, two Frenchmen, two Australians, a Canadian and a Briton.
 Among them was Guilherme Dantas Rocha Coelho, 38, the Brazilian head of Transocean's operations in the country.

 All were ordered to turn in their passports last Saturday and remain in the country.
-Each individual will be required to post 1 million reais ($550,000) bail and each company 10 million reais ($5.5 million) to ensure payment of future fines.
+Each individual will be required to post 1 million reais bail and each company 10 million reais to ensure payment of future fines.

 JAIL TIME UNLIKELY